klahnakoski/mo-logs/mo_logs/README.md

 **Testing for exception "types"**

 This library advocates chaining exceptions early and often, and this hides important exception types in a long causal chain.
-MoLogs allows you to easily test if a type (or string, or template) can be found in the causal chain by using the `in` keyword:
+More Logs! allows you to easily test if a type (or string, or template) can be found in the causal chain by using the `in` keyword: